 “If I look at flooring and I think of wood or stone—materials that have great grip and that aren’t slippery—my mind tells me I don’t need to worry about walking on those surfaces,” says Nisch.
 Products that also have physical attributes to back up the visual impressions—that are soft underfoot, warm to the touch, have sound-dampening qualities and are easy to maintain—have an edge.

-Nisch notes that new designs in the Armstrong Flooring Natural Creations luxury flooring with Diamond10 Technology collection addresses both physical and visual comfort, featuring nature-inspired colors and visuals which convincingly mimic stone, wood grain, and fabrics.
+Nisch notes that designs in the Biome collection addresses both physical and visual comfort, featuring nature-inspired colors and visuals which convincingly mimic wood grain.

 Of course, physical and visual comfort aren’t the only considerations.
 When balancing multiple goals, Nisch considers the life cycle of the specific design choice.